-The names of the Executive Chairman/Managing Director, Executive Director and Non-Executive Director currently in office and their qualifications and experience are stated in the Company's latest Annual Report, on page 7.
+The names of the Executive Chairman/Managing Director, Executive Director and Non-Executive Director currently in office and their qualifications, experience and positions in other listed companies are stated in the Company's latest 2016 Annual Report.
 A Director is generally initially appointed by the Board and retires (and may stand for re-election) at the next AGM after their appointment (as outlined in Section 1.3 above).

+2.2.
 Nomination Committee